Mariuxtheone/Teleport/doc/ADVANCEDUSAGE.md

 ##Using Callbacks

 If you want to manage yourself the response of Data sync or Message received, you can use Callbacks.
-There are `OnGetMessageCallback` and `OnSyncDataItemCallback` you can set in your `TeleportClient`.
+There are `OnGetMessageCallback` and `OnSyncDataItemCallback` you can set in your `TeleportClient` and `TeleportService`.

 Remember: in this case you need to **manage the threading yourself!**.
 Callbacks are not asynchronous like AsyncTask and AsyncTask Factory.